cmat24/gym-tracker/README.md

 - `models.py` — database models (`Session`, `SetEntry`) and their relationship
 - `app.py` — Flask routes (the API itself)

-## Possible next steps
+## Future additions

 - Add a simple frontend (HTML form + JS) to log sessions without using an API client
-- Replace the rule-based suggestion with a call to an LLM API for more nuanced, explained suggestions
-- Add authentication if this were ever used by more than one person
+- Add authentication if I wanted other people to use it too